 Heating Oil System Leaks: The most common source of residential oil damage involves leaks from heating oil tanks, pipes, and delivery systems.
 These leaks can occur in basements, utility rooms, or outdoor tank locations and often go undetected for extended periods, causing extensive contamination.

-Oil Delivery Spills: Accidents during oil delivery, including overfills, hose failures, or driver errors, can cause immediate and extensive oil contamination that requires emergency response and specialized cleanup.
+Oil Delivery Spills: Accidents during oil delivery, including overfills, hose failures, or driver errors, can cause immediate and extensive oil contamination that requires emergency response and specialised cleanup.

-Vehicle and Equipment Leaks: Oil leaks from vehicles, generators, or other equipment on your property can contaminate driveways, parking areas, and surrounding soil, requiring specialized cleanup and potential soil replacement.
+Vehicle and Equipment Leaks: Oil leaks from vehicles, generators, or other equipment on your property can contaminate driveways, parking areas, and surrounding soil, requiring specialised cleanup and potential soil replacement.

-Structural Contamination: Oil can penetrate building materials including concrete, wood, insulation, and drywall, requiring extensive demolition and reconstruction to eliminate contamination and odors.
+Structural Contamination: Oil can penetrate building materials, including concrete, wood, insulation, and drywall, requiring extensive demolition and reconstruction to eliminate contamination and odours.

-HVAC System Contamination: Oil vapors can infiltrate heating, ventilation, and air conditioning systems, contaminating ductwork and requiring complete system cleaning or replacement to ensure safe indoor air quality.
+HVAC System Contamination: Oil vapours can infiltrate heating, ventilation, and air conditioning systems, contaminating ductwork and requiring complete system cleaning or replacement to ensure safe indoor air quality.

-Personal Property Damage: Oil contamination can affect furniture, clothing, electronics, and other personal belongings, often requiring specialized cleaning or complete replacement due to persistent odors and contamination.
+Personal Property Damage: Oil contamination can affect furniture, clothing, electronics, and other personal belongings, often requiring specialised cleaning or complete replacement due to persistent odours and contamination.

 Don’t let the stress of dealing with insurers and repair contractors overwhelm you.
 Contact us today, and let us handle your insurance claim while you focus on your recovery.